Balkaneros91/roll-the-dice/README.md

 ## User Experience (UX)

 Visitors looking for a short fun game will find themselves in the right place.
 The game is created for everyone, kids and adults.

-The webpage is pretty straight forward and it has the games instruction right down in the bottom of the page.
+The webpage is pretty straightforward and it has the game's instructions right down at the bottom of the page.

-In case you wanna grab a coffee and have some fun this game is the perfect site to visit and forget everything else just for 5 minutes and since it is adjusted and designed for all different screen sizes just open your browser and throw the dice!
+In case you wanna grab a coffee and have some fun this game is the perfect site to visit and forget everything else just for 5 minutes.
+Since it is adjusted and designed for all different screen sizes open your browser and throw the dice!

 ### User Stories

-For the players visiting my online game for the first time, I want them to feel exciting and curious.
+For the players visiting my online game for the first time, I want them to feel excited and curious.
 The game is simple.
-In case of any confusion the instructions for the games are added in the bottom of the page.
+In case of any confusion, the instructions for the games are added at the bottom of the page.

 ## Design

 ### Colour Scheme

 The color palette is very simple.
-The background color is blue and pretty plane as the textual part of the game.
-All parts which can be selected or are showing some kind of message or result are having a :hover pseudo class and a touch of red so it can be eye-catching.
+The background color is blue and pretty plain as the textual part of the game.
+All parts which can be selected or are showing some kind of message or result are having a :hover pseudo-class and a touch of red so they can be eye-catching.

 [Coolors.co](https://coolors.co/) was the website I've used to fetch the colour palette presented.